1 Author, 7 Questions: C. L. Herman

-Christine Lynn Herman is a master of the paranormal!
-You may know her from her wonderfully spooky The Devouring Gray duology, or her bestselling All of Us Villains that she co-authored with Amanda Foody.
-But I’m here to tell you her latest book The Drowning Summer is her best one yet!
+C. L. Herman is a master of the paranormal!
+You may know them from their wonderfully spooky The Devouring Gray duology, or their bestselling All of Us Villains that they co-authored with Amanda Foody.
+But I’m here to tell you their latest book The Drowning Summer is their best one yet!
 Beach-side town, the cold case of three murdered teens, a ghostly haunting threatening to kill again… what’s not to like?
 Never mind the friends-to-enemies-to-potentially-lovers sapphic romance!
-So we sat down with Christine to discuss all things The Drowning Summer!
+So we sat down with C. L. Herman to discuss all things The Drowning Summer!

 What was your initial inspiration for The Drowning Summer?